santogioia-scandit/data-capture-documentation/docs/sdks/ios/samples.md

 # iOS SDK Samples

-This page provides a list of samples available for the Scandit Data Capture SDK for Android.
+This page provides a list of samples available for the Scandit Data Capture SDK for iOS.
 Each sample demonstrates a specific feature or use case of the SDK.

 The repository with all the samples can be found [here](https://github.com/Scandit/datacapture-ios-samples/tree/master), and each individual sample is linked below.